Majestic. Awe Inspiring. Inspirational – A Magical Experience You'll Never Forget

 The waters surrounding the Pacific Northwest offer some of the most diverse whale and wildlife viewing on the west coast.
 There are only a few things more magical in this world than watching whales in their natural habitat.
 The regions across the world provide whale watching opportunities which are as diverse as the whale species.
 Humpbacks, 40-60ft.
 In length are found in waters surrounding Washington State and British Columbia while the playful black and white orcas live throughout the year in the waters of the Pacific Northwest's San Juan Islands.

 We, at Pacific Northwest Yacht Charters, have luxurious yachts and experienced guides who can educate guests about the specific whale's species during a whale watching tour.
 This can help you to have a memorable and unique experience for guests of all ages.
-The best time to go for whale watching in the San Juan Islands is from April through September.
+The best time to go for whale watching at San Juan's Yacht Charters is from April through September.
 Types of whales you can come across in the Pacific Northwest:

 Southern Resident Killer Whales – Southern resident killer whales are some of the most researched whales in the world.
 They spend much of their time in the waters around Washington and British Columbia throughout the year feeding on their favorite food - Chinook salmon.
 This group of killers whales is very playful, acrobatic and at the same time social too.